Nathanyhang/ResistanceCalculator/README.md

 ## Instructions

-* TODO: Insert sample circuit here *
+*TODO: Insert sample circuit here*

 ** The main program of this project is labelled as SimpleResistanceCalculator.java, located in src. **
-1. Enter your list of resistances ** in order ** as the resistance IDs are automatically labelled with respect to the order of your input.
+1. Enter your list of resistances **in order** as the resistance IDs are automatically labelled with respect to the order of your input.
 2. Enter your resistor connections in the following format:

 		ID ID ID ConnectionType

-  * Where ID is your resistor ID and ConnectionType is either denoting a Parallel or Series circuit.
-A single resistor can be added as a single-resistor Series Circuit. *
+  *Where ID is your resistor ID and ConnectionType is either denoting a Parallel or Series circuit.
+A single resistor can be added as a single-resistor series Circuit.*

 3. Type "next" when you have completed all connections.
 4. The following will be outputted to the screen: